NorthboundTrain/jqg/README.md

 # The power of PCRE
-# - search values looking for a 0 without a preceeding number
+# - search values looking for a 0 without a preceding number
 $ jqg -v '(?<!\d)0' odd-values.json
 {
   "two.0.two-a.number-zero": 0